sand10hya/Create-repository/README.md

 ---

 <p align="center">
-  💡 *Thanks for visiting my profile!* 💡
+  💡 *Thanks for visiting my profile!Have a good day* 💡
 </p>